-Store your maximum or minimum temperature calculation result by writing it to a private channel.
-To create a ThingSpeak channel, go to the Channels tab, and select My Channels.
+1) Store your maximum or minimum temperature calculation result by writing it to a private channel.
+To create a ThingSpeak channel, go to the Channels tab and select My Channels.
 Click New Channel.
 Select the corresponding check box, and enter these channel setting values:

 Click Save Channel.

-% Replace the with channel ID to write data to: writeChannelID = ; % Enter the Write API Key between the '' below: writeAPIKey = '';
+% Replace with the ID of the channel to write data to. writeChannelID = 17504; % Enter the write API key between the ''. writeAPIKey = '23ZLGOBBU9TWHG2H';

-Write the maximum temperature reading to your channel.
-To save the minimum
+3) Uncomment the following line to write the maximum temperature reading to your channel.
+To save the minimum temperature value, change

 4) Execute your code by clicking Save and Run.
 The chart in your ThingSpeak channel is populated with a single point representing the maximum temperature reading at the time when it was recorded.
 You can access your channel by clicking the channel link in the Channel Info panel on the right side of the page.